max-drexler/easymq/README.md

 To change a configuration variable use the following command:

 ```
-easymq.configure('default_server', 'new_server', durable=True)
+quickmq.configure('default_server', 'new_server', durable=True)
 ```

-This will permenently change the default server that EasyMQ will connect to.
+This will permenently change the default server that QuickMQ will connect to.
 Set durable to false (the default) to make the change for the current runtime only.
 Using None as the second argument will reset the configuration variable back to its default value.

 ```
-easymq.configure('default_server', None, durable=True)
+quickmq.configure('default_server', None, durable=True)
 ```

 ## Contributing